 - 1. In the PBS batch script, set the environment variable MPICH_MPIIO_STATS=1 to turn on MPI-IO reporting.
 Re-run the parallel IO tests above and look at how these statistics vary depending on the Lustre settings.
 Does the observed performance correlate with these statistics? - 2.
-Repeat this study using individual rather than collective MPI-IO.
+Repeat this study using collective rather than individual IO.
 Again, does observed performance correlate with the statistics? - 3.
 Change the code so that HDF5 and NetCDF also use non-collective IO (see the comments in the appropriate files).
 Do you see the same behaviour as for MPI-IO?